-“Public charge” is a ground of inadmissibility that could bar an individual’s admission to the United States on a visa or adjustment of status to that of a lawful permanent resident if the government determines the individual is likely to become primarily dependent on the government for subsistence, as demonstrated by either the receipt of public cash assistance for income maintenance or institutionalization for long-term care at government expense.
+“Public charge” is a ground of inadmissibility that could bar an individual’s admission to the United States on a visa or application for lawful permanent residence if the government determines the individual is likely to rely on certain public benefits in the future.

-- Provides a comprehensive overview of the public charge ground of inadmissibility, who is subject to it, and the legal standard to assess public charge.
+- Provides comprehensive overview of the public charge ground of inadmissibility, who is subject to it, and the legal standard to assess public charge

-- Includes the current affidavit of support requirement processes and sample materials.
+- Includes the current affidavit of support requirement, process, and sample materials

-- Discusses the Foreign Affairs Manual guidance on public charge inadmissibility consular processing context and special considerations involving visa refusals and provisional waiver revocations.
+- Discusses the Foreign Affairs Manual guidance on public charge inadmissibility in the consular processing context and special considerations involving visa refusals and provisional waiver revocations

 - Presents a detailed explanation of considerations for lawful permanent residents and naturalization applicants

 - New content on public charge and COVID-19

 - Updates on implementation at USCIS and U.S. consulates and embassies

 - Guidance on prior public charge policy at USCIS and U.S. consulates and embassies in the event the new rules are not being implemented due to court order or other reason

 - New chapter on Form I-944